ooni/minivpn/README.md

 # govpn

-A toy implementation of OpenVPN in Go, mainly for educational purposes.
+A toy implementation of OpenVPN in Go, for educational purposes.

 ## License